-It’s no secret that to own an NFL team, you need to have deep pockets and several commas in your bank account.
-Based on net worth, who are the NFL’s richest owners, and where does the newest owner, Rob Walton, rank?
-Let’s take a look at all 32.
+It’s no secret that to own an NFL team, you need to have deep pockets.
+Based on net worth, who are the NFL’s richest owners?
+Who’s on the opposite end of the spectrum?

 Richest NFL Owners Ranked by Net Worth